-This function returns an integer value that equals the value obtained by shifting the 16-bit integer representation of the argument the number of bit positions specified.
+This function returns an integer which equals the value obtained by shifting the 16-bit binary representation of the argument the number of bit positions specified.
 The shift is performed with wraparound.
-A negative position parameter causes a left shift.
 Also see SHIFT.

 '''

 New_word=ROTATE(Old_word,2)

 Q=ROTATE(Q,Places)

 '''